-It is important to recognise that this is a point in time feasibility assessment.
-Just because something is not feasible now, doesn't mean that it won't be in the future.
+It is important to recognise that this is a high-level point in time feasibility assessment.
+Just because something is not feasible now, does not mean that it will not be in the future.
 Even changes to the development costs, or the presentation of a particular product to the market that is not found elsewhere may lead to a feasible outcome if it can generate revenues above what has been tested.
 The intent here is to provide a relative view of different development typologies and to test whether any of what is proposed is considered wildly unfeasible.